amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 ### Promise catch

-Promise `.catch` the method takes a function as an argument which handles errors if they occur.
+Promise `.catch` the method takes a function as an argument that handles errors if they occur.
 If everything goes well, the catch method is never called.

-Let's say we have the following promises, which one resolves or rejects after 1 second and print out their letter.
+Let's say we have the following promises: one resolves or rejects after 1 second and prints out their letter.

 ```js
 const a = () => new Promise((resolve) => setTimeout(() => { console.log('a'), resolve() }, 1e3));